aratama/alchelmy/README.md

 ![Alchemist Sendivogius](docs/Alchemik_Sedziwoj_Matejko.JPG)

+<div style="text-align: right"> <a href="https://commons.wikimedia.org/wiki/File:Alchemik_Sedziwoj_Matejko.JPG">Jan Matejko, "Alchemist Sendivogius"</a></div>

-## Motivation
+## Abstract/Motivation

 [The Elm Architecture](https://guide.elm-lang.org/architecture/) is simple and readable architecture that suitable for use with simgle page application.
-However, you need write a lot of boring boilerplates when you want to add a new page in your application: For example, in your Main module, You need to add import declarations, add data constructor to hold `Msg` from child in parent `Msg`, add routes in routing and so on. alchelmy try to auto-generate those boilerplates.
+However, you need write a lot of boring boilerplates when you want to add a new page in your application: For example, in your Main module, You need to add import declarations, add data constructor to hold `Msg` from child in parent `Msg`, add routes in routing and so on. alchelmy try to automatically generate those boilerplates.

 In PHP, to add a new page, all you need is adding a single `Foo.php` in your project.
 In a like manner, in Alchelmy, all you need is adding only `src/<ProjectName>/Page/Foo.elm` and writing few codes in it.
 You don't need to modify your multiple huge `case-of` branches any more.